Getting your pensions into one place

 If you are considering transferring your plan to us, we recommend you read the Guide to pension transfers.

 We would always recommend taking financial advice to make sure that transferring is the right thing for you.
 You can find an adviser in your local area at unbiased.co.uk.
 Financial advisers usually charge a fee for their services, but it will be personal to you and your circumstances.
-We offer you a way of paying your adviser directly from your pot, called a facilitated adviser charge.
+We offer you a way of paying your adviser directly from your pension pot, called a facilitated adviser charge.
 The Facilitated adviser charge guide explains how this works.

 We will only accept a transfer payment from a pension scheme that has safeguarded benefits or is invested in a With Profits Fund, if you have received financial advice that recommends you make the transfer.